GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 <iframe src="img/html/jean_gender_proportions_doctors.html" width="900" height="600" frameborder="0" style="border: 0px"></iframe>

 Whoooah, such a miss!
-A t-test (p-value < 1e-59) discredites the null-hypothesis "There are as many female doctors as female actors in general".
+A t-test (p-value < 1e-59) discredits the null-hypothesis "There are as many female doctors as female actors in general".

 *Note to the human reader: the bias in female representation in movies is a [well-known gender effect](http://eijh.modares.ac.ir/article-27-30885-en.html).*